raystack/meteor/docs/metadata_models/README.md

-# Meteor Data Model
+# Meteor Metadata Model

-We have a set of defined data models which define the structure of metadata that meteor will yield.
+We have a set of defined metadata models which define the structure of metadata that meteor will yield.
-To visit the data models being used by different extractors please visit [here](../reference/extractors.md).
+To visit the metadata models being used by different extractors please visit [here](../reference/extractors.md).
-We are currently using the following data models:
+We are currently using the following metadata models:

 * [Bucket](Bucket.md)
 * [Chart](Chart.md)